LocalCoinIS/dev.bitshares.works/docs/llc_guide/tutorials/activenode_tutorial.rst

 ``Example``::
 >>>
 Let's assume, the current total amount of activenodes equal 100.
-Total daily activenode payout is 2749.5 LLC is constant Under this terms, each activenode will earn 2749.5/100=27.495 LLC per day
+0.065 LLC activenode reward per block is the LocalCoin blockchain constant Total daily activenode payout equal 2808 LLC is a constant calculated by the formula 24h*60min*30blocks*0.065 LLC Under this terms, each activenode will earn 2808/100=28.08 LLC per day

 ActiveNode requirements
 ----------------